Offence of scandalizing the court in Singapore: Characteristics

 Allegations may scandalize the court by implication and association when contextually perceived by an average person.
 For printed publications, the failure to publish a fair or adequate summary of the reasons of the court and/or the omission of crucial facts may scandalize the court.
 The intention of the contemnor is irrelevant in establishing liability for contempt.
 Intention only becomes relevant when the court determines the appropriate sentence after having found the contemnor guilty.
 A publisher has a duty to ensure that his or her publication does not encompass matters that are in contempt of court, even if the contemptuous material in the publication represents the views of a third party and are not held or endorsed by the publisher.

 Sentencing

-Singapore law does not set out the sanctions that may be imposed for contempt of court.
+Section 12(1) of the Administration of Justice (Protection) Act 2016 set out the sanctions that may be imposed for contempt of court.
+The High Court and Court of Appeal can impose a maximum penalty of a $100,000 fine and 3 years' imprisonment for their own proceedings, whereas lower courts are limited to a $20,000 fine and 12 months' imprisonment.
 It is accepted that reasonable fines and imprisonment are permissible.
 To decide the severity of the punishment, the courts consider the culpability of the offender and the likely interference with the administration of justice.
 When determining the culpability of the contemnor, the courts may take the following factors into account: